 - Anganwadi workers and kindergarten teachers will be trained in ECCE pedagogy and programs.

 According to the NEP, MHRD will set up a National Mission on Foundational Literacy and Numeracy.
 By 2025, States will prepare and implement a program to attain foundational literacy and numeracy for students till class 3 in all primary schools.
-Another step prosed in this direction is the formulation of a National Book Promotion Policy. - Changes In School Curriculum And Pedagogy:
+Another step proposed in this direction is the formulation of a National Book Promotion Policy.

 - Reduction in previous curriculum content.